Demi-urge/menace_sandbox/README.md

 - Background updates handled by `UnifiedUpdateService` even without the supervisor
 - Automatic first-run sandbox improving the codebase before live execution
-- Recursive inclusion flow discovers orphan and isolated modules, tests them and integrates passing ones into existing workflows.
-Defaults set `SELF_TEST_RECURSIVE_ORPHANS=1`, `SELF_TEST_RECURSIVE_ISOLATED=1`, `SANDBOX_RECURSIVE_ORPHANS=1` and `SANDBOX_RECURSIVE_ISOLATED=1`; disable with `--no-recursive-orphans` or `--no-recursive-isolated`.
+- Recursive inclusion flow discovers orphan and isolated modules, tests them and integrates passing ones into existing workflows. `sandbox_runner.discover_recursive_orphans` returns a mapping for each module listing its importing `parents` and whether it is `redundant`.
+The self-test service records this information and the improvement engine integrates only modules whose `redundant` flag is false.
+  Set `SANDBOX_SKIP_REDUNDANT=1` to skip redundant modules entirely.
+Defaults set `SELF_TEST_RECURSIVE_ORPHANS=1`, `SELF_TEST_RECURSIVE_ISOLATED=1`, `SANDBOX_RECURSIVE_ORPHANS=1` and `SANDBOX_RECURSIVE_ISOLATED=1`; disable with
+  `--no-recursive-orphans` or `--no-recursive-isolated`.
 The `--auto-include-isolated`